 Fallout 76 seems to be a neverending mess.
 Considering Bethesda's history of releasing bugged games, it was only a matter of time before the community started testing exploits on their own, with a portion reporting glitches in hopes they would get fixed.
 However, these cases often ended up with ban hammer slapped over those who reported the problems.

 This was the case with the person behind Map 76, an interactive map project for Fallout 76.
-The person behind the website was also working on finding exploits, reporting them and ultimately having them fixed.
-The website was closed recently, after a month of unsuccessful attempts by the owner to get their account reinstated.
+The person behind the website was also working on finding exploits, reporting them and ultimately having them fixed. was closed recently, after a month of unsuccessful attempts by the owner to get their account reinstated.

 Apparently, there was a glitch that was not known to Bethesda where players would abuse The Purveyor vendor's currency.
 Instead of hard-earned scrip, the exploiters were able to use regular bottle caps in order to acquire Legendary items.
 Map 76 owner caught onto the exploit after noticing players were running around with great gear rolls, too soon into their release to be an accident.